equinor/mad/packages/mad-ocr/README.md

 };
 ```

-Note that the `OCRCamera` component currently only supports viewing in portrait.
+Note that the OCR camera only supports viewing in portrait mode.

 ## ⚙️ Installation